-Before the revolution, French society was divided into three estates or orders.
-The Third Estate was by far the largest of these, containing around 27 million people or 98 per cent of the nation.
-The Third Estate included every French citizen who did not possess a noble title and was not ordained by the church.
-As might be expected within such a large group, the Third Estate was marked by considerable diversity.
-It housed many different classes and levels of wealth; many different professions and ideas; rural, urban and provincial people alike.
+Before the revolution French society was divided into three estates or orders.
+By far the largest of these was the Third Estate.
+It contained around 27 million people or 98 per cent of the nation.
+The Third Estate contained every French commoner: those who did not possess a noble title and those not ordained by the church.
+As might be expected in such a large group, the Third Estate had considerable diversity.
+It contained many different classes and levels of wealth; many different professions and ideas; rural, provincial and urban residents alike.
 Members of the Third Estate ranged from lowly beggars and struggling peasants to urban artisans and labourers; from the shopkeepers and commercial middle classes to the nation’s wealthiest merchants and capitalists.
-Despite its enormous size and importance to the nation, the Third Estate was politically disregarded and economically exploited by the Ancien Régime.
+Despite its enormous size and economic importance, the Third Estate was politically disregarded and economically exploited by the Ancien Régime.
 The frustrations, grievances and sufferings of the Third Estate ultimately gave rise to the French Revolution.

 Peasants were at the bottom of the Third Estate’s social hierarchy.
 Peasant farmers comprised between 82 and 88 per cent of the population and were the nation’s poorest social class.
 Though levels of wealth varied, even within the peasantry, it is reasonable to suggest that most French peasants were poor.
 A very small percentage of peasants owned land in their own right, so were able to live independently as yeoman farmers.
 The vast majority, however, were either feudal tenants, métayers (tenant sharecroppers who worked someone else’s land) or journaliers (day labourers who sought work wherever they could find it).
 Whatever their situation, all peasants were heavily taxed by the state.
 If they were feudal tenants, peasants were also required to pay dues to their local seigneur or lord.
 If they belonged to a parish, as most did, they were expected to pay an annual tithe to the church.
 These obligations were seldom relaxed during difficult periods such as poor harvests, so many peasants were pushed to the brink of starvation.